 By Eleanor O'Connor – On

-By following these outbound calling best practices and developing a strong strategy behind them, your connection rates don’t have to suffer.
+By following these outbound calling best practices and developing a strong strategy behind them, your connection & answer rates don’t have to suffer.

 Outbound Calling Best Practices

 #1: Make Outbound Calls at The Right Time

-The first step to improving your connection rates is knowing when to call.
+The first step to improving your answer rates is knowing when to call.
 Even with limited information about the contacts you’re trying to reach, this can be helpful.